Programme

 Uterine health is associated with detection of estrus by automated activity monitors and subsequent fertility

-Lucio Campora, University Of Guelph, Canada
+Lucio Campora, University of Guelph, Canada

 2.00pm